Skip to content

 Pico 4 Ultra Motion Sickness: Causes and How to Stop It

-The Pico 4 Ultra is a standalone VR headset by Pico (ByteDance), released in 2024.
-It features a 105° field of view, 90 Hz refresh rate, and color passthrough.
-Motion sickness risk is rated moderate for this device.
+Motion sickness risk on the Pico 4 Ultra is rated moderate.
+It is a standalone VR headset by Pico (ByteDance), released in 2024, with a 105 degree field of view, a 90 Hz refresh rate, and color passthrough.

 The Pico 4 Ultra is ByteDance's 2024 flagship standalone headset, built on the Snapdragon XR2 Gen 2 chip (the same silicon as the Meta Quest 3) with pancake lenses, a 105° field of view, and dual 2160×2160 per-eye panels.
 It is largely unavailable in the US and sold mainly in Europe and Asia.
 The responsive XR2 Gen 2 tracking and low latency help keep motion comfortable, and its rear-mounted battery balances the roughly 580 g weight — a design owners often praise versus front-heavy headsets, since less neck fatigue means fewer compounding symptoms.
 As with the original Pico 4, the 90 Hz refresh rate is a step below the 120 Hz of the Quest 3 and PSVR2, which can mean slightly higher cybersickness risk for sensitive users during fast-moving content.